LarsWerkman/Boxer/README.md

 <code>@Serialize</code> and <code>@Deserialize</code> are used to annotate methods that will be called after or before serialization or deserialization inside <code>Boxable</code> classes.

 Both annotations take an <code>Execution</code> enum as parameter to specify when they will be executed.
-Default executation behaviour will be after serialization or deserialization.
+Default execution behaviour will be after serialization or deserialization.

 The method can have a <code>Boxer</code> parameter or be empty.